carlosonunez/super-secure-three-tier-app/README.md

 > 💸 **MONEY WARNING**: This will cost you ~USD $0.33/hr if run during business
 > hours, or ~USD $0.11/hr if you disable AWS Config.

-1. `export` the following values into your environment:

-- `TERRAFORM_STATE_S3_BUCKET`: The name of the bucket to store Terraform state into.
-- `TERRAFORM_STATE_S3_KEY`: The name of the key within the bucket above to store state into.

-2. Log into AWS and ensure the following environment variables are exported:
+1. Log into AWS and ensure the following environment variables are exported:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`
 - `AWS_SESSION_TOKEN` (if using AWS STS)

-3. Deploy the app:
+2. Deploy the app:

 ```sh
 make deploy